Capital One Spark Miles for Business review: Earn 2X miles on every purchase

 If you don't have the time or the manpower to wade through a complicated rewards program to figure out the maximum value, the simplicity of the Spark Miles card is sure to make you smile.

-This is also an excellent business miles card for the business owner who doesn't like to be locked into a relationship with one hotel chain or airline but would rather shop for the best deals available, thanks to the ability to easily transfer miles or use the "Purchase Eraser" feature.
+This is also an excellent business miles card for the business owner who doesn't like to be locked into a relationship with one hotel chain or airline but would rather shop for the best deals available, thanks to the ability to easily transfer miles or cover recent travel purchases with miles.